dapr/dotnet-sdk/docs/get-started-dapr-actor.md

         /// <summary>
         /// Initializes a new instance of MyActor
         /// </summary>
-        /// <param name="actorService">The Microsoft.Actions.Actors.Runtime.ActorService that will host this actor instance.</param>
+        /// <param name="actorService">The Microsoft.Dapr.Actors.Runtime.ActorService that will host this actor instance.</param>
-        /// <param name="actorId">The Microsoft.Actions.Actors.ActorId for this actor instance.</param>
+        /// <param name="actorId">The Microsoft.Dapr.Actors.ActorId for this actor instance.</param>
         public MyActor(ActorService actorService, ActorId actorId)
             : base(actorService, actorId)
         {